Search: Advanced search

 Some daisy-chainable displays have built-in MST functionality.
 In this case, the DisplayPort MST (sometimes called DisplayPort 1.2 or DP 1.2) must be turned off in the display settings.

 You may need to reconnect the DisplayPort cable after making this change.
+If you are still experiencing issues setting up two monitors, please check the article below for DisplayPort MST troubleshooting.

 Symptom: No signal when connecting to some monitors with DisplayPort input and output.